Types of bee in the UK: how to tell the difference

 Common carder bee

 These beautiful little bees are the only UK species with all-brown colouring and no white tail.
 They range from ginger to a pale, sandy brown, depending on how sun-bleached they are.

 Common carder bees are very common and are found everywhere from arable land to urban gardens.
-Gorse is a favourite food plant alongside things like dandelions, dead-nettles, comfrey, selfheal and foxgloves.
+Gorse is a favourite food plant alongside things like dandelions, bluebells, dead-nettles, comfrey, selfheal and foxgloves.

 If you have ever noticed clouds of bees buzzing about in front of brick walls, they were likely mason bees; a solitary species that nests in cavities in wood, hollow stems and walls.
 Mason bees look a little similar to some mining bee species, but you can tell them apart by their boxy heads and large powerful jaws.

 The mason bee you are most likely to see is the red mason bee.
 Look out for a black head, brown thorax and orange abdomen, and in females, a lot of fluff!
 You are likely to see red mason bees in built-up environments with plenty of gardens, churchyards and urban green space, and they are the bee most likely to be tucked up in your bee hotel.
 Their food plants include sallows, fruit trees and oil-seed rape.

 Spotted a hole in your lawn surrounded by a volcano of excavated earth?
 It is the work of a mining bee.
 This solitary species nests in the ground and is part of the Andrena genus; a 67-strong group of diverse bees ranging from 5-7mm long.
 There are two species you are most likely to see.

 There is no mistaking the tawny mining bee: a honeybee-sized ginger species with a thick orange coat and a black face.
 They feast on shrubs ranging from willow, hawthorn and blackthorn to fruit trees and maples, and love gorging on dandelions.